open-sesame-escape/open-sesame-escape.github.io/content/puzzles/ciphers/symbol-substitution.md

 One of the nice things about using a symbol substitution cipher is that the symbols can be unique and be used across multiple puzzles.
-Rather than give the table directly, a seprate puzzle, like symbol algebra.
+Rather than give the table directly, a seprate puzzle, like [symbol algebra].
 And rather than give a message of symbols outright, the symbols and order can be extracted from another puzzle, like the grid lookup.

 [alphabetic substitution cipher]: ../alphabetic-substitution/
+[symbol algebra]: /puzzles/paper-and-pencil/symbol-algebra